endless-sky/endless-sky-wiki/ShipPersonalities.md

 * `fleeing`: avoids combat if it can jump or land, and will not take off after landing until the player next takes off.
 * `derelict`: starts out disabled.
 * `uninterested`: does not follow the player's flagship around (i.e. does not behave like an escort).
-* `unrestricted`: does not adhere to the travel restrictions defined by its government. **(v.
-0.10.3)**

-### Non-combat goals:

-* `surveillance`: scans random ships and visits random planets in system.
-* `mining`: this ship will circle around the system looking for minable asteroids.
-When it finds one it will attack it. **(v.
-0.9.5)**
-* `harvests`: this ship picks up any flotsam that is in front of it.
-Mining ships should do this, as should pirates who are distracted by ships dumping cargo to appease them. **(v.
-0.9.5)**
-* `swarming`: ships of this type will "swarm" around any friendly, non-swarming ships that are in-system.
-No more than six ships will swarm a given target.
-Any swarming ship with nothing to swarm will try to land on a planet instead. **(v.
-0.9.1)**
-* `secretive`: ships with this personality will attempt to fly away from ships that are scanning them. **(v.
-0.10.0)**

 ### Special flags: